codesleeps/pixelcraft-bloom/DEPLOYMENT_GUIDE.md

 # AgentsFlowAI Production Deployment Guide

-This comprehensive guide covers the complete deployment process for PixelCraft Bloom, from initial setup to production monitoring.
+This comprehensive guide covers the complete deployment process for AgentsFlowAI, from initial setup to production monitoring.

 ## 🎯 Overview

-PixelCraft Bloom is now ready for production deployment with:
+AgentsFlowAI is now ready for production deployment with:
 - ✅ **SSL Certificates**: Let's Encrypt with automatic renewal
 - ✅ **Nginx Configuration**: HTTPS with security headers and rate limiting
 - ✅ **Backup System**: Automated daily backups with 30-day retention